-The original Caravan excelled in its weekend brunch, featuring in Bon Vivant’s guide to the best brunch in London, and I really can’t wait to return to try out the new brunch menu at Caravan King’s Cross.
+The original Caravan excelled in its weekend brunch, featuring in Bon Vivant’s guide to the best brunch in London as well as producing some of the best coffee in London, and I really can’t wait to return to try out the new brunch menu at Caravan King’s Cross.

 Being a big fan of the original site, I know how much the owners have put into both restaurants and it was great to see them at the King’s Cross site with a mix of relief and pride that the restaurant was already full only 2 weeks in – on our first visit, it will surely be a resounding success.